-Up until 22 April 2014, family cases were dealt with at Family Proceedings Courts (which were part of the magistrates' courts), at county courts or in the Family Division of the High Court.
-These cases, as from 22nd April 2014, are now dealt with in the Single Family Court and the High Court.
-Most cases affecting children are dealt with under the Children Act 1989.
+Previously, family cases were dealt with at Family Proceedings Courts (which were part of magistrates' courts), at county courts or in the Family Division of the High Court.
+These cases are now dealt within the Single Family Court and the High Court and most cases affecting children are dealt with under the Children Act 1989.